I’m so thankful we did.

 Sometimes spectrum parents are afraid to pull their child from brick-and-mortar educational institutions.
 That is understandable.
 Let me share the benefits of homeschooling with you to help you make an informed decision.

-- Ability to learn social skills in a safe place: Homeschooling offers your child more success in social situations.
-That sounds counterintuitive, right?
+Homeschooling offers your child more success in social situations.
+That sounds counter-intuitive, right?
 Here’s why it’s true: your child can learn a new social skill with you at home.
 Then she can practice with siblings.
 Next she can practice with a neighbor or a librarian.
 Finally, she can use her skills in a larger group, at a library story time with other children, or on the playground.
 Starting small offers your child more success and less frustration.

 As you can see, homeschooling offers a variety of benefits for your child.
 A calmer, customized setting where your child can move faster or slower through material helps him/her succeed.
 Practicing numerous skills at home in a safe environment boosts confidence and increases chances of success when out in the “real world.”
 May this list help you as you weigh the pros and cons of homeschooling for your family!